North-South Segment 1 Tier 2 Environmental Impact Statement (EIS) and Design Concept Report (DCR), US 60 to Arizona Farms Road (State Route 505)

 Study Process & Schedule

-- The Federal Highway Administration (FHWA), on behalf of ADOT, is expected to issue a NOI to prepare a Tier 2 EIS and DCR in late April 2025, which formally starts the NEPA process.
+- The Federal Highway Administration (FHWA), on behalf of ADOT, published a NOI in May 2025 to prepare a Tier 2 EIS and DCR, which formally initiated the NEPA process

 Constraints & Results